 Learn more about high school student-teacher sex laws (NRS 201.540) and college student-teacher sex laws (NRS 201.550).

-Date rape is a type of sexual assault where the accused takes advantage of the victim while on a date.
+Date rape is a type of sexual assault where you take advantage of someone you know while on a date.
 It is punished the same as sexual assault, which carries a life sentence.
 Parole may be possible depending on the circumstances of the case.

 Incest (NRS 201.180) occurs when two relatives closer than second cousins (or cousins by half-blood) marry or have sexual intercourse.
 It makes no difference if the sex is consensual.

 Incest is a category A felony punishable by two years to life in prison with a possible $10,000 fine.
-Though the judge may grant probation instead.
+However, the judge may grant probation instead.

 For more information, refer to the following: